 New tool offered to help prevent wrong-site surgeries

-Posted on behalf of The Bell Law Firm, PLLC on Feb 25, 2012 in Medical Malpractice
+Posted on behalf of Stewart Bell, PLLC on Feb 25, 2012 in Medical Malpractice

 As surprising as it may seem, wrong-site surgeries continue to be a common form of medical malpractice in West Virginia and the rest of the United States.
 In fact, as many as 40 wrong-site surgeries are believed to occur each week throughout the nation.